Art of calligraphy

 Writing of Calligraphy

-Japanese people learn and exercise the calligraphy at the second half of elementary school and junior high school.
+Japanese people learn and exercise the calligraphy in compulsory education.

 Of course, not all students can write beautifully.

-But, it is the accomplishments of Japanese people.
+But, calligraphy is a requirement of Japanese people.

 Usually, we are enough to write with pencil, mechanical pencil or ballpoint pen.

-But when we attend a wedding or funarel, we write our name with sumi-ink on the envelope filled with contribution or condolence money out of politeness.
+But when we attend a wedding or funarel, we write own name on the visitor's book and envelope for gift with brush and sumi-ink as a matter of courtesy.

 Of course, several people use the sumi-ink made on an inkstone.